muneebaadil/sisr-irl/README.md

 ![demo](./figs/demo.png)

-Recently, deep Convolutional Neural Networks (CNNs) have shown promising performance in accurate reconstruction of high resolution (HR) image, given its low resolution (LR) counter-part.
-However, recent state-of-the-art methods operate primarily on LR image for memory efficiency, but we show that it comes at the cost of performance.
-Furthermore, because spatial dimensions of input and output of such networks do not match, it's not possible to learn residuals in image space; we show that learning residuals in image space leads to performance enhancement.
-To this end, we propose a novel Incremental Residual Learning (IRL) framework to solve the above mentioned issues.
-In IRL, a set of branches i.e arbitrary image-to-image networks are trained sequentially where each branch takes spatially upsampled higher dimensional feature maps as input and predicts the residuals of all previous branches combined.
-We plug recent state of the art methods as base networks in IRL framework and demonstrate the consistent performance enhancement through extensive experiments on public benchmark datasets to set a new state of the art for super-resolution.
-Compared to the base networks our method incurs no extra memory overhead as only one branch is trained at a time.
-Furthermore, as our method is trained to learned residuals, complete set of branches are trained in only 20% of time relative to base network.
+Recently, Convolutional Neural Networks (CNNs) have shown promising performance in super-resolution (SR).
+However, these methods operate primarily on Low Resolution (LR) inputs for memory efficiency but this limits, as we demonstrate, their ability to (i) model high frequency information; and (ii) smoothly translate from LR to High Resolution (HR) space.
+To this end, we propose a novel Incremental Residual Learning (IRL) framework to address these mentioned issues.
+In IRL, first we select a typical SR pre-trained network as a master branch.
+Next we sequentially train and add residual branches to the main branch, where each residual branch is learned to model accumulated residuals of all previous branches.
+We plug state of the art methods in IRL framework and demonstrate consistent performance improvement on public benchmark datasets to set a new state of the art for SR at only approximately 20% increase in training time.

 Please view the full paper [here](https://arxiv.org/abs/1808.07110)

 If you find our work useful, please consider citing:

 ```
-@article{muneeb2018irl,
+@article{aadil2019irl,
   title={Improving Super-Resolution Methods via Incremental Residual Learning},
   author={M. Aadil, R. Rahim, S. Hussain},
-  journal={arXiv preprint arXiv:1808.07110},
+  journal={To appear at IEEE International Conference on Image Processing (ICIP)},
-  year={2018}
+  year={2019}
 }
 ```